Black Hole Simulation

 Entity Kernel Comparison

-Each spacetime entity through the GCD kernel.
-The trace vector becomes six invariants; the invariants determine the regime.
-The heterogeneity gap Δ = F - IC is the lensing diagnostic.
+Each spacetime entity passes through the GCD kernel K: [0,1]ⁿ × Δⁿ → (F, ω, S, C, κ, IC).
+The six invariants determine the regime; the heterogeneity gap Δ = F − IC is the lensing diagnostic.
+Cards update when you change the scenario above.

 Arrow of Time

-Descent cost vs ascent cost as a function of depth.
-Near the horizon, escape cost diverges relative to infall cost -- this IS time dilation in GCD.
-The asymmetry ratio grows without bound as ω -> 1.
+Ascent cost vs. descent cost as a function of depth.
+Near the horizon, escape cost diverges relative to infall cost — this asymmetry is time dilation in GCD.
+The ratio grows without bound as ω → 1.

-The second derivative of Γ(ω) measures the rate of change of the gravitational field -- the "spaghettification" diagnostic.
-Tidal force is small far from the horizon and catastrophic near it.
+The second derivative d²Γ/dω² measures the rate of change of the gravitational field — the spaghettification diagnostic.
+Tidal force is negligible far from the horizon and catastrophic near it.

 Gravitational Lensing